fruitcoder/lock-screen-player-view/README.md

 ##### Dependencies

 This package uses the `swift-snapshot-test` repository from [https://github.com/pointfreeco/swift-snapshot-testing](pointfree) for its tests but the view itself could also be used without a snapshot framework.
-In case you use *any* snapshot framework there is the usual disclaimer to always use the same simulator and iOS version (in my case iPhone 8 with 14.5).
+In case you use *any* snapshot framework there is the usual disclaimer to always use the same simulator and iOS version (in my case iPhone 8 Plus with 14.5).

 ## Documentation